Luminous (ClariS song)

 "Luminous" (ルミナス, Ruminasu) is a pop song by the Japanese duo and idol unit ClariS, written by Shō Watanabe.
 It was released as the unit's sixth single on October 10, 2012 by SME Records.
-The song was used as the opening theme to the first two Puella Magi Madoka Magica anime films.
+The song was used as the opening theme to the anime films Puella Magi Madoka Magica: Beginnings and Eternal (2012).
 A music video was produced for "Luminous".
 The single peaked at No. 4 on Japan's weekly Oricon singles chart, and was later awarded a Gold Disc by the Recording Industry Association of Japan for having exceeded 100,000 copies shipped in a single year.

 Composition

 "Luminous" is a J-pop song with instrumentation from piano, violin and drums.
 It is set in common time and moves at a tempo of 173 beats per minute.
 Beginning in the G major key, the introduction starts with only piano and adds drums and violin to transition into the first verse in C-sharp minor, followed by the chorus.
 After a bridge in G major, the key shifts back to C-sharp minor for the second verse and chorus, which use the same music with different lyrics.
 The key shifts from C-sharp minor to G major with a short break used to transition into the third verse, immediately followed by the chorus in C-sharp minor as the outro.
 A short coda is used to close the song.